Elements of Customer Risk: Products, Services, Activities and Behaviors

 Once a financial institution detects and then decides to report, a customer’s suspicious activity, it must determine whether to continue with that customer relationship.
 For some financial institutions, terminating a customer relationship may not be an immediate option.
 For example, a lending institution may be committed to a long-term contractual relationship with its borrower that does not allow unilateral termination due to “suspicious activity.”

-If the customer relationship will continue after suspicious activity is detected and a SAR is filed, that customer’s risk score should be adjusted to reflect a new high-risk level, regardless of their original calculated score.
+If the customer relationship continues after suspicious activity is detected and a SAR is filed, that customer’s risk score should be adjusted to reflect a new high-risk level, regardless of their original calculated score.

 How this is achieved will be unique to each financial institution’s AML system.
 One transparent and simple method would be to establish risk score elements for various levels of suspicious activity: